 - Warrior 2, triangle pose, and extended side angle if you have a pulled hip flexor.

 - Dancer’s pose if you have shoulder pain.

 - Shoulder opening stretches if you’re a pitcher.
 You don’t need them.

 At the end of the day, just like your customized strength program, you should take modifications in your yoga practice to fit your unique body and position.
 Also, don’t trust every yoga class you find online.

 Even better, find a class that is specifically focused to work with athletes’ bodies with an instructor who is certified.
-There are a lot of “Instagram voices” out there with no real experience so don’t believe everything your hear on social media.
+There are a lot of “Instagram voices” out there with no real experience, so don’t believe everything you hear on social media.

-Looking to receive further yoga instruction from our AZ gym?
+Looking to receive further yoga instruction from our AZ facility?
 Message us today.